 How Does Fiscal Policy Work?

-To understand how Fiscal policy works and what does fiscal policy do, let us consider two scenarios…
+To understand how Fiscal policy works and what fiscal policy does, let us consider two scenarios…

 Suppose, you don’t have a job now because there is no job opening.
 So you don’t buy too many things from your neighbourhood shopkeeper.
 As a result the income of the shopkeeper also dips.
 So, he, in turn, defers buying the smartphone that he has been eyeing.
 The smartphone manufacturer, because of the downturn, doesn’t hire any new employees.
 This is roughly what we see in a recession - low economic activity and high unemployment.